jkphl/micrometa/doc/index.md

 $firstPropertyValue = $item->description;
 ```

-Similar to the `isOfType()` method for item types there's a method to find and return the first property matching a prioritized list (also using the [profiled names syntax](#profiled-names-syntax) described below):
+Similar to the `isOfType()` method for item types there's a way to find and return the first property matching a prioritized list (again using the [profiled names syntax](#profiled-names-syntax) described below):

 ```php
 // Get the start date of an event, preferring Microformats over schema.org